dvallemo/CANBUS-Sniffer-PCB/README.md

 - Bottom Ground Pour
 - Ground stitching vias

-This creates low impedance return paths and improves signal integrity throughout the design.
+This creates low-impedance return paths and improves signal integrity throughout the design.

 The exposed thermal pad underneath the STM32 is connected directly into the internal ground planes through a thermal via.